ohcnivek/bitmojify/README.md

 `Install Certificates.command` and
 `Update Shell Profile.command`

-- If you'res still running into issues with this, check this answer out on [StackOverflow] {https://stackoverflow.com/questions/50236117/scraping-ssl-certificate-verify-failed-error-for-http-en-wikipedia-org
+- If you'res still running into issues with this, check this answer out on [StackOverflow](https://stackoverflow.com/questions/50236117/scraping-ssl-certificate-verify-failed-error-for-http-en-wikipedia-org)
-}